Teke people: History

 As part of the Bantu expansion, the Teke established a powerful kingdom in what is now the Republic of Congo in the first millennium C.E. with religion as the basis of legitimacy.
-They had a king called the Makoko, who ruled the Teke from the surounding area of modern day Brazzaville.
+They had a king called the Makoko, who ruled the Teke from the surrounding area of modern day Brazzaville.
 He is thought of as both divine and human, and he rules over all the local chiefs.

 Map showing teke and other ethnic groups in Lower Congo.

 The Teke Kingdom flourished around the 12th and 13th centuries, but by the 15th had become a vassal of the Kingdom of Kongo and faced encroachment on their frontiers by numerous other peoples.
 Initially occupying the area between Manyanga and the Malebo Pool, the Teke were gradually pushed north by Kongolese raids and emigration, itself a product of the violence of the Atlantic slave trade, into the Batéké Plateau.

 The French first arrived in what is now the Republic of Congo in the 1880s, and occupied the Congo until 1960.
 During this colonial period, traditional Teke ceremonies were very few.
 Under the French, the Teke people suffered heavily from colonial exploitation.
 The French government was gathering land for its own use and damaging traditional economies, including massive displacement of people.
 The Teke Kingdom signed a treaty with the French in 1883 that gave the French land in return for protection.
 Pierre Savorgnan de Brazza oversaw French interests.
 A small settlement along the Congo River was renamed Brazzaville and eventually became the federal capital of French Equatorial Africa.
 In the 1960s the Teke people started to regain their independence and traditional life started to flourish once again.

 Ethnography and traditions

 The name of the tribe shows what the occupation of the tribe was: trading.
 The word teke means 'to sell'.
 The economy of the Teke is mainly based on farming maize, millet, tobacco, and bananas but the Teke are also hunters, skilled fishermen and traders.
 The Teke lived in an area across Republic of Congo, the Democratic Republic of the Congo, and Gabon.
 The mfumu was the head of the family and his prestige grew as family members increased.
 The Teke sometimes chose blacksmiths as chiefs.
 The blacksmiths were important in the community and this occupation was passed down from father to son.
 In terms of life of the Teke, the village chief was chosen as religious leader, he was the most important tribal member and he would keep all the potions and spiritual bones that would be used in traditional ceremonies to speak to the spirits and rule safety over his people.The Teke people also practice scarification.
-These scares are located mainly on the face and span from the temple down the cheek.
+These scars are located mainly on the face and span from the temple down the cheek.
 These scars are given to them as young children.